Worried about Japanese knotweed? Book a site survey and we’ll send an invasive weed specialist to take a look.

 If Japanese knotweed has been discovered on your next-door neighbour's property, the principal concern above all else is preventing the possibility of the knotweed spreading onto your property.

-Luckily, we at Taylor Total Weed Control have you covered with our Japanese knotweed monitoring programme.
+Luckily, we at Total Weed Control have you covered with our Japanese knotweed monitoring programme.
 It's tailor-made to keep your property protected in the event of neighbouring knotweed.

 'Help!
 My neighbour has Japanese knotweed!'